IOS 6: Podcasts

 Podcast functionality was separated from the iTunes app and received its own Podcasts app in iOS 6, in order to "centralize and promote podcast listening and downloading for users."

 Safari

 The Safari web browser was updated with a full-screen landscape view for iPhone and iPod Touch users.
 Reading List also received offline support, in which text, images, and layout from saved articles get stored on the user's device.

 FaceTime

 FaceTime video calling was updated to work over a cellular connection, in addition to Wi-Fi.

 Clock

 The Clock app, which had been on iPhone and iPod Touch since their original release, became available on iPad.
 The clock design looked similar to a Swiss railway clock, and Apple formed an agreement with the Swiss Federal Railways to license the design for its own use.

 Music

 The Music app was redesigned for iPhone and iPod Touch users.
 The interface was now completely white, while the Now Playing UI was now equipped with motion sensitive scrubber bars similar to the iPod Nano 7th generation.
+The three buttons for controlling the music were also redesigned.